Michael White (snooker player)

+White holds the Guinness World Record as the youngest player to compile a witnessed century break, a feat he accomplished in March 2001 when he was aged 9 years and 268 days.
+He won the World Amateur Championship in 2006, aged 14, and turned professional during the 2007–08 snooker season.
+He won his first ranking title at the 2015 Indian Open and his second at the 2017 Paul Hunter Classic.
+He reached his career highest world ranking of 15th in April 2016.

-White's form started to decline in the 2018-19 season however, eventually leading to him dropping off the professional tour in 2020.
-He regained his tour card in 2022 by qualifying for the 2022 Snooker World Championship, becoming only the second amateur ever to qualify for the tournament in the process.
+White's form declined in the 2018–19 season, and he dropped off the professional tour after ending the 2019–20 season outside the top 64 in the world rankings.
+He regained his tour card by qualifying for the main stage of the 2022 World Snooker Championship at the Crucible Theatre, becoming only the second amateur player (after James Cahill in 2019) to do so.

+In July 2024, White was sentenced at Swansea Crown Court to a total of 3 years in prison, relating to two charges of assault occasioning actual bodily harm on his former partner.
+The World Professional Billiards and Snooker Association revoked White's WPBSA membership with immediate effect, which removed him from the professional tour and the snooker world rankings.

 Career

 Early career

-White first showed potential by becoming the youngest player to make a century break: a 105 in March 2001, when aged nine.
+White first showed potential by becoming the youngest player to make a witnessed century break: a 105 in March 2001, when aged nine.
 In 2001, he was invited to the Crucible, where John Parrott commented: 'I hope I've retired before I have to play him!'

 He won a number of junior and later amateur events, and in 2006 became the youngest ever winner of the IBSF World Grand Prix, winning it aged 14.
 He also won the European under-19 Championship, beating Vincent Muldoon in the final.

 He turned professional for the 2007–08 season, but he was not allowed to play in the first ranking event of the season, the 2007 Shanghai Masters as it fell short of his 16th birthday which allowed his opponent Lee Walker a walkover.
 Previously Shaun Murphy had been allowed to play aged 15.